WillOram/cyber-remediation/README.md

 - Key to understanding all access the attacker has to the environment before the eradication event
 - Key to gaining confidence the attacker no longer has access to the environment after the eradication event
 - Often requires deploying new tooling to gain visibility of systems the attacker compromised
+- Develop detection and response plans and playbooks

 ### Harden the environment
 - Map out attack paths used by the attacker and weaknesses in the environment